slynnykusbk-glitch/contract_ai/README.md

 The `/health` endpoint verifies that required rule engine dependencies are available.
 It attempts to import **PyYAML** and load rule packs during application start.
 If these checks fail, `/health` reports a non-OK status so deployments can detect missing dependencies.
+PyYAML must be present or `/api/analyze` will not load rule packs.

 ## Word Add-in